-Your mom and dad have been talking about adopting a pet.
+Your senior parents have been talking about adopting a pet.

 They’re not sure if they want a cat, dog, or both.
-You like the idea of them having a furry companion throughout the day and night, but you also know the realities.
+You like the idea of them having a furry companion throughout the day and night, but you also know that being a pet owner is a huge responsibility.

 What Dogs and Cats Need